bradfde/BRAD-LAB_Website/content/authors/Lucy/_index.md

 - All lab members' pets
 -
 ---
-I am a Great Pyrenesse Mountain Dog.
-I am the most athletic Great Pyreneese you will ever meet.
+I am a Great Pyrenees Mountain Dog.
+I am the most athletic Great Pyrenees you will ever meet.
 My breed usually sleeps 18 hours a day but I cam run with the best of them.
 I go on two walks a day, one 30-40 minute jog every night, and have park zoomies about once a week (weather permitting).
 Learn about the infamous Pyr Paw and some of my other quarks [here](https://www.pyradigmgreatpyrenees.com/pyr-facts).